Framework-R-D/phlex-design/doc/algorithms.rst

 5. The specification(s) of the data product(s) created by the algorithm :dune:`29 Specification of data products created by an algorithm`
 6. The data category where the input data products are found and the output data products are to be placed

-The set of information required by the framework for registering an algorithm largely depends on the HOF being used (see the :ref:`section on HOF operators <algorithms:HOF operators>` for specific interface).
+The set of information required by the framework for registering an algorithm largely depends on the HOF being used (see the :numref:`algorithms:HOF operators` for specific interface).
 However, in general, the registration code will specify which data products are required/produced by the algorithm :dune:`1.1 Algorithm Communication Via Data Products` and the hardware resources required by the algorithm :dune:`4 Algorithm hardware requirements`.
 Note that the input and output data-product specifications are matched with the corresponding types of the registered algorithm's function signature.
 In other words: